bbc/tal-page-strategies/hbbtv2/README.md

-Created due to display: none known issues on previous strategies.
+Created due to `display: none` known issues on previous strategies.

+Designed to be HbbTV 2.x compliant but untested on most devices.